MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 	**Collection-level**
 	:::image type="content" source="media/manage-features/manage-features-collection-2020.png" alt-text="Screenshot of Manage features for the collection.":::

 When you enable a feature at the project or collection-level, you essentially turn it on for all users.
-If you disable a feature at the project or collection-level, user settings are not changed.
+If you disable a feature at the project or collection-level, user settings aren't changed.
 Users can enable or disable the feature on their own.

 ::: moniker-end